haebinhan/bitsandbytes.github.io/_posts/2023-05-10-comptia-a+-core-1-study-guide.md

 4. Establish a plan of action to resolve the problem& implement the solution
 5. Verify full-system functionality and, if applicable, implement preventive measures
 6. Document the findings, actions, and outcomes

+7th step can be Educate the end user.
-(I Eat Tacos Every Valentine's Day)
+(I Eat Tacos Every Valentine's Day) or (I Enjoy Todoroki's Excellent Vanilla Donuts EveryDay)

 <br>
 ####  ೃ⁀➷ Basic Input/Output System (BIOS) & Unified Extensible Firmware Interface (UEFI)